Slowgames/breps/presentation/slides.md

 };
 ```

-<small>The edge is our primary adjacency structure. <br>It is a switch board for fast mesh traversals.</small>
+<small>The edge is our primary adjacency structure. <br>It is a hub for fast mesh traversals.</small>

 ---